 This cool capability was first demonstrated by Apple CEO Tim Cook and Craig Federighi, Senior Vice President of Software Engineering, during the June 3 keynote at the Worldwide Developers Conference that took place June 3-7 in in San Jose, California.

-Time-synced lyrics are currently unsupported in the Music app on Apple Watch snd Mac.
+Time-synced lyrics are currently unsupported in the Music app on Apple Watch.

 Now Playing: time-synced lyrics

-Synchronized lyrics are a part of the Now Playing experience of the Music app inside iOS 13, iPadOS and tvOS 13.
-Just turn lyrics on to follow along with your favorite music as it plays.
+Synchronized lyrics are a part of the Now Playing experience of the Music app.
+Just turn time-synced lyrics on to follow along with your favorite music as it plays.

-Follow along with us as we show you how to sing along to your favorite music on iPhone, iPad and Apple TV with time-synced lyrics in the built-in Music app.
+Follow along with us as we show you how to sing along to your favorite music on iPhone, iPad, Mac and Apple TV with time-synced lyrics in the built-in Music app.

 How to view time-synced lyrics

-Enjoying animated lyrics in step with your music requires the following:
+Enjoying animated lyrics in step with your music requires an Apple Music subscription or trial, plus one of the following devices listed below:

-- iPhone, iPad or iPod touch with iOS 13 or newer or Apple TV with tvOS or newer
+- iPhone or iPod touch with iOS 13.0 or newer

 To see lyrics while you’re listening, do the following: